Kankakee School Board approves renovations, tax levy

 Shameka Fountain, assistant superintendent for human resources, updated the board on the district’s health clinics during the personnel report.

-Fountain said that the district’s health clinics at Kankakee High School and Kankakee Junior High School have provided over 1,389 tests for staff that submit for weekly COVID-19 testing, and they have been able to service 404 students with COVID-19 tests.
+Fountain said the district’s health clinics at Kankakee High School and Kankakee Junior High School have provided more than 1,389 tests for staff that submit for weekly COVID-19 testing, and they have been able to service 404 students with COVID-19 tests.

 Commented